vasukas/bevyjam4/README.md

 Can be built for WebAssembly by `project/build_wasm.sh` script.

+If build fails on bindgen stage, you may need to update it: `cargo install wasm-bindgen-cli`.

 ## Temporary fixes for WASM build

 Had to enable bevy "webgl2" feature to disable WebGPU - same errors as in https://github.com/bevyengine/bevy/issues/10477.